junxit/us-congress-bills-110/metadata.md

 - Rep. Calvert, Ken [R-CA-44] (C000059)
 - Rep. Bartlett, Roscoe G. [R-MD-6] (B000208)
 - Rep. Pitts, Joseph R. [R-PA-16] (P000373)
+- Rep. Biggert, Judy [R-IL-13] (B001232)

 ## Committees (1)

 - House — Oversight and Accountability Committee

+## Recorded votes (1)

+- 2007-12-17 — [House 110-1-1163](votes/house-110-1-1163.md) — On Motion to Suspend the Rules and Agree — **Passed** (387–0)

 ## Actions

 - 2007-12-11 — Introduced in House
 - 2007-12-11 — Introduced in House
 - 2007-12-11 — Referred to the House Committee on Oversight and Government Reform.
+- 2007-12-17 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2007-12-17 — Considered as unfinished business. (consideration: CR H15513)
+- 2007-12-17 — Considered under suspension of the rules. (consideration: CR H15476-15477)
+- 2007-12-17 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+856.
+- 2007-12-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-12-17 — Ms. Norton moved to suspend the rules and agree to the resolution.
+- 2007-12-17 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 1163). (text: CR H15476)
+- 2007-12-17 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 387 - 0 (Roll no. 1163).(text: CR H15476)